What is Wolfgang Puck's Net Worth?

 Early Life

 Wolfgang Puck was born Wolfgang Johannes Topfschnig on July 8, 1949, in Sankt Veit an der Glan, Austria.
 His mother, Maria, was a pastry chef, and after Wolfgang's parents divorced, he was adopted by his stepfather, Josef Puck.
 Puck grew up with two half-sisters and a half-brother, and after his mother taught him how to cook, he began formally training to be a chef at age 14.
 Wolfgang was an apprentice under Raymond Thuilier at L'Oustau de Baumanière, Hôtel de Paris, and Maxim's Paris.
-In 1973, Puck relocated to the United States and spent two years at Indianapolis restaurant La Tour.
-He then decided to move to Los Angeles, becoming chef and part-owner of Ma Maison restaurant, which is credited for starting the "California cuisine" trend.
+In 1973, Puck relocated to the United States and spent two years at the Indianapolis restaurant La Tour.
+He then decided to move to Los Angeles, becoming a chef and part-owner of Ma Maison restaurant, which is credited with starting the "California cuisine" trend.

 Career